About the Program

 Are only applicants within the NYC area being considered?

 Absolutely not!
-We’re welcoming any U.S.-based company with participants able to travel throughout the United States.
+We welcome any U.S.-based company with participants able to travel throughout the United States, and actively encourage companies from across the country to apply.

 Do I have to relocate for the program?